nrmanohar/photonic_circuit_solver/docs/_build/html/_sources/getting_started_stabilizer.rst.txt

 * Qiskit (Optional)
 * Matplotlib (optional)
 * Pylatexenc (optional)
+* Sympy (optional)

-Note, you only need Matplotlib and Pylatexenc if you want to plot the circuit.
+Note, all computational aspects are done in NumPy.
+You only need Qiskit if you want to use any of the methods that output Qiskit circuits.
+Similar for the SymPy methods.
+You only need Matplotlib and Pylatexenc if you want to plot the circuit outside of the shell.
 If you just want do do computation, or are fine with the circuits being drawn in the shell by qiskit, these are not required.

 Once you have these packages installed, you can install photonic_circuit_solver in the same environment using
 ::